 A shaded or dotted pattern piece tells you that the pattern piece needs to be flip and placed with the printed side down on the fabric.
 This way you end up with a left side pattern piece and a right side pattern piece.

-So now that you’re in the know about layout options and markings, it is time to try your hand at laying out your first pattern…
+So now that you’re in the know about the most common layout options and markings, it is time to try your hand at laying out your first pattern…

 How to Layout Your Sewing Pattern